sap-tutorials/btp-foundation/tutorials/cp-kyma-app-push/cp-kyma-app-push.md

     kubectl create namespace dev
     ```

-    > Namespaces separate objects inside a Kubernetes cluster.
+    > **NOTE:** Namespaces separate objects inside a Kubernetes cluster.
 Choosing a different namespace requires adjustments to the provided samples.

 2. Create the Object Store ServiceInstance and ServiceBinding: